 Molybdenum discs have similar thermal expansion and properties to silicon.
 They are mostly used as contact materials in silicon control rectifier diodes, transistors, and thyristors.
 They are suitable semiconductor materials used in semiconductor devices and heat sink bases.
 The diameter of these discs ranges from 5 to 100 millimeters, and their thickness ranges from 0.1 to 4.0 millimeters.
 They have excellent shielding capability and a density of 10.2g/cm3.
 There are several applications of Molybdenum discs.
 They are used as an electric component of high power and high reliability for heat dissipation.

 Molybdenum pins have a smooth and bright surface used to make automotive halogen lamps.
 They are usually 20mm in length.
 Molybdenum pins are free of dirt, stain, oxides, scratches, or damage.
-They have a tensile strength of 900N/mm2 and elongates to about 15% — 20% of their length.
-They have a tolerance of 2% and have standard diameters of 0.6mm, 0.5mm, 0.4mm.
+They have a tensile strength of 900N/mm2 and elongate to about 15% — 20% of their length.
+They have a tolerance of 2% and have standard diameters of 0.6mm, 0.5mm, and 0.4mm.

 Molybdenum sheet has broad application in lighting, vacuum, coating, medical equipment, semiconductor, glass fiber, and electrode.
 They are suitable for making heater shielding in a vacuum resistance furnace.
 They have different applications and are used to manufacture electric light source parts and components of vacuums and electric power semiconductors.
 Molybdenum sheets are also used in making Molybdenum boats, heat shields, and heat bodies.